What Is Fire Cupping?

 Cupping Is Not Only Used to Treat Pain

 Cupping is also effective for treating asthma and preventing colds from getting worse.
 Asthmatic people get great relief when cupping is performed on the upper back, and with regular treatment, along with acupuncture and Chinese herbal medicine, asthmatic symptoms can gradually diminish.
-If you get cupping done on your upper back just when you are starting to catch cold, it is often possible to prevent the cold from taking root, or make it less severe.
+If you get cupping done on your upper back just when you are starting to catch cold, it is often possible to prevent the cold from taking hold, or make it less severe.

 How Is Fire Cupping Performed?